mborgerson/wiki-export/wiki/BIOS.md

 From 0x00000000 - 0x000000079

 Not sure what this does.
-Some people think it might be involved with initialising the \]\[MCPX ROM\]\], but I don't know.
+Some people think it might be involved with initialising the [MCPX ROM](/wiki/MCPX_ROM "wikilink"), but I don't know.
 The Reset Vector on the Pentium 3 would mean that this wasn't called before the MCPX ROM, but I'm guessing there are people out there who know a lot more about it than me.

 ### xcodes